Coder-by-Passion-Arka/DDD-Team-4/Rajshree.md

 # MERN Stack Internship – Daily Work Log
 ---

+### 📅 15-07-2025
+Completed the final project report by incorporating all the changes and suggestions provided by ma'am.
+Ensured that formatting, structure, and content matched the required standards.

+---

 ### 📅 14-07-2025
 Today, I added the final set of project screenshots to the project report.
 These visuals represent key features and workflows of the application, making the documentation more comprehensive and user-friendly.